-Thus, I’m suggesting five books that helped me navigating in the topic by combining theory and practice.
+Thus, I’m suggesting five books that helped me navigate in the topic by combining theory and practice.
 I’m not earning any affiliations from those books (you might notice there is no link to them).

-Those are books I believe you must read if you want to develop un-understanding of the discipline, quickly.
+Those are books I believe you must read if you want to develop an un-understanding of the discipline, quickly.